Feeding of the 5,000

 “Cast your bread on the waters and it will come back to you after many days” (Ecclesiastes 11:1).
 “Give and it shall be given to you; good measure, pressed down, shaken together, and running over, they will pour into your lap.
 For by your standard of measure it will be measured to you in return” (Luke 6:38).
 “Be not deceived, God is not mocked; whatever a man sows that shall he also reap” (Galatians 6:7).

 God will bless your efforts spiritually, financially, and in every other way.
 Don’t give up before your harvest comes.
 Paul said, “Let us not be weary in well doing, for in due season we shall reap if we faint not” (Galatians 6:9).
 Don’t quit!
-It takes time working in the fields before the harvest comes, but it will come.
+It takes a lot of time working in the fields before the harvest comes, but it will come.